B.El.Ed. Natural Science PYQ

 full of water and pulls the plunger.

-(ii) Why would it be slightly difficult to draw
+*(ii) Why would it be slightly difficult to draw water into the pichkari at higher altitudes?*

 (b) To keep her soup warm Anita wrapped the